Saints follow up Tuesday evening’s win at St James Park with the visit on Saturday of Darlington, kick-off 3pm.

-If you can’t get to the game then follow the action on BBC Radio Oxford with updates from 2.30pm and on the club website via the Twitter-feed.
+If you cannot get to the game you can follow the action with regular bulletins on BBC Radio Oxford and via twitter or on the club website.